 As long as you can fulfill the requirements of the AS major in the sequence we have set up, you may take on other majors or minors.
 We expect our majors will be able: 1) to articulate some of the many ways in which racial categories and racialized experiences shape U.S. social life; 2) to identify and work with different conceptual approaches to race, including historical, sociological, literary, cultural, and others; 3) to demonstrate proficiency with a range of research tools; 4) to perform as knowledgeable interlocutors in settings of civic engagement; and 5) to demonstrate excellence in all aspects of academic life.

-Could you give me some examples of “topics” courses within American Studies?
+What are some examples of “topics” courses within American Studies?

 Here are the titles of a few courses you will be able to count toward your AS major: Jazz and Social Issues, Asian American Community & Identity, Blackness and the Media, Latino Family as History, Race and Class in U.S. Feminism.
 American Studies courses generally fall into three themes-Racial Concepts and Theories; Cultures, Histories and Practices; and Political Activism and Social Justice.
 Each course addresses a specific topic within a broad, comparative framework.